 My survival is through God’s grace and mercy but the story does not stop there.

-The road to recovery included support from many medical specialists, intensive therapy and individuals.
-A few of the organizations that have been involved in my recovery are: GHS Children's Hospital; The Medical University of South Carolina; Roger C Peace Hospital and the Greenville County Disabilities and Special Needs Board (Head and Spinal Cord Injury Division).
-The Lord has guided my path through every step of the way; giving me strength to carry on.
+The road to recovery included support from many individuals, medical specialists and organizations such as Children’s Hospital, Roger C. Peace Rehabilitation Hospital, intensive therapy and the Greenville County Disabilities and Special Needs Board Head and Spinal Cord Injury Division.
+But through every step of the way the Lord has guided my path, giving me strength to carry on.

 But now I want to help others by asking you to consider a gift of monetary support.

-This year's Run For Thought 2013 is presented by Roger C. Peace Rehabilitation Hospital Saturday, November 09, 2013 at 9:00 AM Conestee Park Greenville, South Carolina.
+This year Run For Thought 2015 innovative sponsor by Roger C. Peace Rehabilitation Hospital- visionary sponsor Equipped for Life will be on Saturday, 9:30 am- November 14, 2015 at 9:00 AM Conestee Park Greenville, South Carolina.

 “There is no walk more important than arm in arm, with love and compassion for those who need support, in times difficult to understand but not with out hope.”